datafilter/HalfKey/motivation.md

 ## Background - Broken trust

 On the security-convenience line, I consider myself to be slightly more to the left than most people.
 I don't use an amnesic operating system with an offline password manager.
-I'm not quite comfortable having all my passwords managed for me by my device/platform, so I use a password manager.
+Nor am I quite comfortable having all my passwords managed for me by my device/platform, so I use a password manager.
 And then it happened..

 The password manager I used got hacked. ~~Twice~~ Three times.
 That I know of.
 Even though the company has hundreds of employees.